|President Johnson signing the Food Stamp Act of 1964.|

 The 18 years between the end of the first FSP and the inception of the next were filled with studies, reports, and legislative proposals.

 The Eisenhower Administration never used the authority.
-However, in fulfillment of a campaign promise made in West Virginia, President Kennedy's first Executive Order called for expanded food distribution and, on Feb.
-2, 1961, he announced that food stamp pilot programs would be initiated.
+However, in fulfillment of a campaign promise made in West Virginia, President Kennedy's first Executive Order called for expanded food distribution and, on February 2, 1961, he announced the initiation of Food Stamp pilot programs.
 The pilot programs would retain the requirement that the food stamps be purchased, but eliminated the concept of special stamps for surplus foods.
 A Department spokesman indicated the emphasis would be on increasing the consumption of perishables.
-Isabelle Kelley, who was part of the four-person team that designed the new program, became its first director and the first woman in USDA to head an action program.
+Isabelle Kelley, who was part of the four-person team that designed the new program, became its first director and the first woman in the U.S. Department of Agriculture (USDA) to head an action program.

 Mr. and Mrs. Alderson Muncy of Paynesville, West Virginia, were the first food stamp recipients on May 29, 1961.
 They purchased $95 in food stamps for their 15-person household.
 In the first food stamp transaction, they bought a can of pork and beans at Henderson's Supermarket.
 By January 1964, the pilot programs had expanded from eight areas to 43 (40 counties, Detroit, St. Louis, and Pittsburgh) in 22 States with 380,000 participants.

-On Jan.
-31, 1964, President Johnson requested Congress to pass legislation making the FSP permanent.
-Secretary Orville Freeman submitted proposed legislation to establish a permanent FSP on April 17, 1964.
-The bill eventually passed by Congress was H.R.
-10222, introduced by Congresswoman Sullivan.
-Among the official purposes of the Food Stamp Act of 1964 were strengthening the agricultural economy and providing improved levels of nutrition among low-income households; however, the practical purpose was to bring the pilot FSP under Congressional control and to enact the regulations into law.
+On January 31, 1964, President Johnson requested Congress to pass legislation making the FSP permanent.
+Secretary Orville Freeman had submitted proposed legislation to establish a permanent FSP on April 17, 1963.
+The bill that was eventually passed by Congress was introduced by Congresswoman Sullivan.
+Among the official purposes of the Food Stamp Act of 1964 (P.L.
+88-525) were strengthening the agricultural economy and providing improved levels of nutrition among low-income households; however, the practical purpose was to bring the pilot FSP under Congressional control and to enact the regulations into law.
 The major provisions were:

-- the State Plan of Operation requirement and development of eligibility standards by States;
+- Required a State Plan of Operation and development of eligibility standards by States;

-- the requirement that recipients purchase their food stamps, paying an amount commensurate with their normal expenditures for food and receiving an amount of food stamps representing an opportunity more nearly to obtain a low-cost nutritionally adequate diet;
+- Required that recipients purchase their food stamps, paying an amount commensurate with their normal expenditures for food and receiving an amount of food stamps representing an opportunity more nearly to obtain a low-cost nutritionally adequate diet;

-- the eligibility for purchase with food stamps of all items intended for human consumption except alcoholic beverages and imported foods (the House version would have prohibited the purchase of soft drinks, luxury foods, and luxury frozen foods);
+- Established eligibility for purchased with food stamps of all items intended for human consumption except alcoholic beverages and imported foods (the House version would have prohibited the purchase of soft drinks, luxury foods, and luxury frozen foods);

-- prohibitions against discrimination on bases of race, religious creed, national origin, or political beliefs;
+- Prohibited against discrimination on bases of race, religious creed, national origin, or political beliefs;

-- the division of responsibilities between States (certification and issuance) and the Federal Government (funding of benefits and authorization of retailers and wholesalers), with shared responsibility for funding costs of administration; and
+- Divided responsibilities between States (certification and issuance) and the Federal Government (funding of benefits and authorization of retailers and wholesalers), with shared responsibility for funding costs of administration; and

-- appropriations for the first year limited to $75 million; for the second year, to $100 million; and, for the third year, to $200 million.
+- Appropriated for the first year funding limited to $75 million; $100 million for the second year; and$200 million for the third year.